jvinkovic/react-pocetnici3/README.md

 ## About

-Test app for learning React concepts
+Test app for learning React concepts.
+Branches are organized mostly by date of lecture with commits as example(s) progressed throughout the leacture (mostly).